-Witness Testimony: Importance, Credibility, And Cross-Examination
+Witness Testimony: Importance, Credibility, and Cross-Examination

-Witness testimony plays a crucial role in a trial, providing evidence that helps determine the witness’s credibility, character, and conduct.
+Attention will also be paid to the witness’s credibility, character, and conduct.
 Through cross-examination conducted by defense counsel or the prosecution, the witness’s prior inconsistent statements, opinion evidence, and reputation evidence can be introduced to challenge their credibility and support the defendant’s case, aiming to create reasonable doubt in the jury’s mind.
 During cross-examination, the witness’s credibility is tested through probing questions, allowing the defense or prosecution to present contradictory statements, motives, biases, or prior convictions that may impeach their testimony.

 The Three Categories Of Witness Examinations

 In a trial, witness examinations fall into three categories:

 - Direct examination: During direct questioning, the attorney presents relevant testimony and introduces evidence through open-ended questions to establish the witness’s believability, truthfulness, and relevant knowledge

 - Cross-examination: The examination allows the opposing counsel to question the witness and challenge their assertions, including a prior inconsistent statement or contradictions